gauravkr19/reboot-pod-operator/README.md

 # rebootpod-controller
-This controller reboots the pod when TTL of the database password, fetched from Hashicorp Vault, expires.
+The RebootPod controller reboots the pod when TTL of the database password, fetched from Hashicorp Vault, expires.

 ## Description
 This project is inspired from Hashicorp Vault Secret Operator(VSO) project.
 VaultDynamicSecret(VDS) a CR from VSO, syncs the database password to k8s Secret and upon password expiry reboots the Pod.
 Pod reboot is implemented by [_rolloutRestartTargets_](https://developer.hashicorp.com/vault/docs/platform/k8s/vso/api-reference#rolloutrestarttarget).
 The `rolloutRestartTargets` of VDS is not guaranteed to work with open source vault (as confirmed by Hashicorp Support).
-This project implements `rolloutRestartTargets` via the CR `RebootPod` which fetches TTL from Vault every 24 hours and reboots the pod listed in the `restartTargets` of the CR.
+This project implements `rolloutRestartTargets` via the CR `RebootPod` which fetches TTL from Vault and reboots the pod listed in the `restartTargets` of the CR.
+The code also updates .status subresource and Prometheus metrics to monitor `rolloutStatus` and `vaultSyncStatus` of each of the CRs.

 # CR
 The RebootPod CR